realm/realm-dart-samples/dart_flexible_sync/README.md

 ## Usage

-* Get packages to the Dart application.
+* Get dart packages for the application.

     ```
     dart pub get